HackBadgers/MovieBadgers/README.md

 The type is contained within the title and can be one of these types:

-* feat: a new feature
+* feature: a new feature
 * fix: a bug fix
-* docs: changes to documentation
+* documentation: changes to documentation
 * style: formatting, missing semi colons, etc; no code change
 * refactor: refactoring production code
 * test: adding tests, refactoring test; no production code change